Stevenfavour/Linuxfundametal0/README12.md

 ![](./Img12/A2.png)

 Disable ACL (Access Control List) and also block public access to the bucket.
-This makes it impossible for this bucket to be accessed from anywhere asides through the console.
+This makes it impossible for this bucket to be accessed from anywhere aside from the console.

 ![](./Img12/A3.png)